amanbolat/go-notes/README.md

 Imagine that you mistakenly used `int8` in your database, but you are trying to save `int32` instead.
 If you use a constant value during the tests, you probably won't find the issue.
 Therefore, using some random data might help you to discover those problems during the tests.

+### Event-driven applications testing

+You definitely have a part of some application that listens for some events incoming from a message broker and writes them to the database.
+Our tests should cover a few things:

+- All the valid events were received successfully.
+- All the data from events was mapped correctly and saved to DB.
+- Invalid data was rejected and moved somewhere else.

+**Counter**

+Don't use `time.Sleep` and wait for a constant time until all the events were digested.
+On slow machines it might take longer and the test will fail.
+On faster machines you are wasting time.
+I suggest to have a custom counter injected into your `Subscriber/Listener` object, and read it every few seconds until all the event were drained.
+After that fetch all the saved records from the database and check for equality with sent events.
+This strategy also helps to count the number of invalid events.

+**Containers**

+Use `dockertest` or similar library to spin up the containers programmatically during the tests.
+Don't try to mock `kafka` or any other message broker.
+Creating `kafka` container for tests might be very slow and consume a lot of CPU and RAM, so I would suggest to use something which is Kafka API compatible, e.g. [redpanda](https://github.com/redpanda-data/redpanda/).
+The latter doesn't need zookeeper, and it starts much faster than kafka.